yangzhihao519/GridTest/README.md

 ## Run the app in development mode

-Setting up the project,

-> clone the repository and
+Setting up the project: clone the repository and go to the project directory, and run

-> run `npm install`
+`npm install`

-Then, go to the project directory,

->  run `npm run start`
+`npm run start`

-Open
+Then, open

 > [http://localhost:3000](http://localhost:3000)